GURUFOCUS.COM » STOCK LIST » Financial Services » Credit Services » Ally Financial Inc (STU:GMZ) » Definitions » Cyclically Adjusted FCF per Share

 500 Woodward Avenue, Floor 10, Ally Detroit Center, Detroit, MI, USA, 48226

 Formerly the captive financial arm of General Motors, Ally Financial became an independent publicly traded firm in 2014 and is one of the largest consumer auto lenders in the country.
-While the firm has expanded its product offerings over time, it remains primarily focused on auto lending with more than 70% of its loan book in consumer auto loans and dealer financing.
-Ally also offers auto insurance, personal loans, commercial loans, credit cards, and holds a portfolio of mortgage debt, giving the bank a diversified business model, which includes brokerage services.
+While the firm has expanded its product offerings over time, it remains primarily focused on auto lending, with more than 70% of its loan book in consumer auto loans and dealer financing.
+Ally also offers auto insurance, commercial loans, credit cards, and holds a portfolio of mortgage debt, giving the bank a diversified business model, which includes brokerage services.